ralphcasipe1/onboarding/RAMDAJS.md

 ### Create a function

-Create a helper function that receive car objects and calculate it's average.
+Create a helper function that receive car objects and calculate the average.

 ```typescript
 type averageDollarValue = (cars: Car[]) => number